-- Before starting the journey, once all checks have been made, he/she will ensure that the aircraft is ready for flying. - During the flight, his/her duties (among the usual ones) will be to keep the aircraft just on the trackline, at a constant speed (100 knots) and height (300 m).
-Once a school is detected, he/she will be informed should the need arise to leave the transect and fly over the school so as to better identify the species and data on size. - He/she should also be a professional tuna spotter, even if his/her involvement in spotting will be minor compared to the usual duties of the pilot. - After the journey he/she will be responsible for checking the forecast and for deciding when the next effort should be undertaken.
+- Before starting the journey, once all checks have been made, he/she will ensure that the aircraft is ready for flying. - During the flight, his/her duties (among the usual ones) will be to keep the aircraft just on the trackline (no more than 200-400 m far away from the line), at a constant speed (100 knots) and altitude (300 m).
+When a bluefin tuna school is detected and once it is abeam, he/she will leave the transect and fly around the school to take better estimates of size and weight. - He/she should also be a professional tuna spotter, even if his/her involvement in spotting will be minor compared to the usual duties of a pilot. - After the journey he/she will be responsible for checking the weather forecast and for deciding if the conditions are secure to fly the next day.
 The effort starting point must be discussed with the Scientific Spotter responsible for data collection.

 Professional spotter (PS): This person is usually the most experienced in detecting bluefin tuna schools and estimating weight and school size.
-His/her task will be to search for BFT schools and give all the requested data to the scientific spotter (declination angle, species, group size and weight).
+His/her task will be to search for BFT schools and give all the requested data to the scientific spotter (species, group size and weight).
 He/she should train the other team members how to detect BFT schools and how to estimate weight and size.
 He/she will always be in the front right seat in "on effort" mode (Figure 4).
 He/she may take other seats only in "off effort" mode.